-Psychodynamic therapy is also typically far less intensive as it tends to focus more on immediate problems and quicker solutions years typically involved in psychoanalytic therapy.
-Ultimately, though the goal of both therapies provide the same benefits.
+Psychodynamic therapy is also typically far less intensive as it tends to focus more on your immediate problems and offers quicker solutions than the years typically involved in psychoanalytic therapy.
+Ultimately, though, the goal of both therapies provide the same benefits.

-The techniques used within Psychodynamic therapy are similar to those of psychoanalytic therapy and include Free association, Therapeutic transference and Interpretation (see psychoanalytic therapy for more information) but again tends to be more focused on short-term intensive therapy.
+The techniques used within psychodynamic therapy are similar to those of psychoanalytic therapy and include free association, therapeutic transference, and interpretation but again tends to be more focused on short-term intensive therapy.

-Individuals who are interested in exploring themselves, want to gain self-knowledge, have the capacity for self-reflection wish to understand why they behave the way they do tend to do well in Psychodynamic therapy.
+If you are interested in exploring yourself, want to gain self-knowledge, have the capacity for self-reflection, and wish to understand why you behave the way you do, then you’ll tend to do well in psychodynamic therapy.